bitquery/streaming-data-platform-docs/docs/cubes/dextrades.md

 We use the Trade Dex OwnerAddress filter to specify the “Dex address” and uniq metic to count the distinct pool in [Uniswap v2 Dex](https://explorer.bitquery.io/ethereum/smart_contract/0x5c69bee701ef814a2b6a3edd4b1652cb9cc5aa6f) "0x5c6…”.

 [Run this](https://ide.bitquery.io/Pool-created-metrix) query to extract the 292381 pool created before 2024-04-01 in the ethereum network.

+## How Does Bitquery Calculate USD Price for a Token?

+Bitquery calculates the token price using a simple formula:

+**Price = amount1 / amount2**

+If either of these amounts is missing, the price cannot be determined.
+To better understand token prices, one must first examine the trade amounts involved.

+It’s important to note that this “price” is not the actual market price of the token, but rather a derivative based on the trade amounts.

+**Example: BAR/WETH Pair**
+**BAR Price in USD = WETH amount in USD / Amount of BAR tokens**
+**WETH Price in USD = BAR amount in USD / Amount of WETH tokens**

+In this example, the second calculation (WETH Price) may not be accurate because the **BAR amount in USD is unknown**.

+**Example: WETH/USDT Pair**
+**USDT Price in USD = WETH amount in USD / Amount of USDT tokens**
+**WETH Price in USD = USDT amount in USD / Amount of WETH tokens**

+In this case, both values make sense, as both **WETH** and **USDT** can be valued in USD directly.